nathanjkim-codes/JavaScript-Practice/DOM_add_member_card/README.md

 - Using `prompt` for user interaction to edit existing content.
 - Styling elements using CSS classes and pseudo-classes (hover effects).
 - Basic layout with Flexbox to align elements vertically and horizontally.
+- How to implement Edit functionality by updating text content based on user input.